This glossary defines the terms and concepts found in Optimizely's Experimentation interface, articles, and Academy.

 Query parameter – Letters and numbers included in the query string portion of a URL that pass data to web applications.
 For example,

 You can use query parameters to optimize based on paid ad campaigns and search engine marketing.
 You can also force behaviors with query parameters.

-An experiment where one or more variations redirect the visitor to a different URL from the original page (also sometimes referred to as a "split URL test").
-Redirects are often used when testing two entire pages against each other, for example, in a landing page test or site redesign.
+- Redirect experiment – An experiment where one or more variations redirect the visitor to a different URL from the original page (sometimes referred to as a split URL test).
+Redirects are used when two entire pages are tested against each other, for example, in a landing page test or site redesign.